arashnm80/arashnm80.github.io/handbook.md

 What am I going to do with my life, who do I choose to be and what do I choose to do now?
 ### Truth, reality
 #### Accept & change
-Accept current truth, reality, situation, limitations, weaknesses, faults, mistakes and Fight to change and go beyond them as much as possible at the same time.
+1. I'm going to accept truth (reality, situation, limitations, weaknesses, faults, mistakes, ...)
+2. I'm going to fight to change the current truth
 #### mind opiums
-I choose not to take mind opiums like god.
+I refuse to take mind opiums (like god, We can do anything we want in the world, ...).
 ### FUCK
 ### Begin Again / reboot
 #### Levels